nicholas-miklaucic/eins/docs/in-depth.md

 ### Explicit Function Objects

 Eins supports a relatively sophisticated "stringly-typed" input format, as you've seen above.
-This means you rarely need any imports beyond `EinsOp`, and plays nicely with any kind of config files or serialization, but it does also make it harder to know what functions Eins defines or use your own.
+This means you rarely need any imports beyond `EinsOp`, and you can easily serialize the description of the operation, but it does also make it harder to know what functions Eins defines or use your own.

 If you prefer, you can instead pass in explicit objects: `Combination`, `Reduction`, `ElementwiseOp`, and `Transformation`.
 These are each base classes that you can implement yourself, but it's easiest to use the associated object exported from the base namespace: `Combinations`, `Reductions`, etc. These namespaces provide an autocomplete-friendly way of using these operations.

 Explicit objects are the only way to specify compositions with function syntax.
 If you pass in a callable to `combine` or `reduce`, Eins will assume it has the correct signature, but if you pass in `(my_func1, my_func2)` Eins has no way of